Baltimore's 15-Minute Delay: A Compromise That Satisfies No One

 If your community is considering a delayed access "compromise," here's how to respond:

-Reject the Premise
+Reject the premise

 Delayed access is not real access.
 Don't let departments frame it as a reasonable middle ground—it eliminates the core benefits of scanner monitoring.

-Cite Highland Park
+Cite Highland Park as a counterexample

 Real-world examples show that real-time access saves lives.
 Delay would have made Highland Park's scanner community coordination impossible.